Cities: A Gamemaster's Guide to Encounters and Other Rules For Fantasy Games: Reception

 In the November 1980 edition of The Space Gamer (No. 33), Richard A. Edwards thought the first edition was "a great addition to any game master's library of fantasy playing aids."

 In the October–November 1982 edition of Different Worlds (Issue 25), Greg Stafford and Anders Swenson reviewed the second edition of the supplement and gave the book a strong recommendation, saying, "This is a key volume for any gamemaster who is seriously interested in city gaming."

 In the August 1983 edition of Dragon (Issue 76), Ken Rolston had words of praise for Midkemia's second edition, commenting, "I recommend that all campaign gamemasters examine Midkemia's products; they will be pleasantly surprised by the lucidity of the presentation and the wealth of information and ideas they will find for town-based FRP gaming."
+Three years later, in the August 1987 edition issue, Ken Rolston called the third edition "an essential reference for any GM interested in FRPG medieval villages, towns and cities."

-Graeme Davis reviewed Cities for White Dwarf #83, and gave the supplement high praise, saying, "Renders the whole concept of the city scenario obsolete; here is a whole system which generates city adventures ad infinitum."
+In Issue 83 of White Dwarf, Graeme Davis gave the supplement high praise, saying, "Renders the whole concept of the city scenario obsolete; here is a whole system which generates city adventures ad infinitum."

+In the Spring 1987 edition of Abyss, Dave Nalle commented, "I have good and bad feelings about Cities.
+As a rule I'd rather see GMs given intelligent guidelines ... which they could adapt for the design of their own, well-planned and original city, yet I realize that many GMs may not have the time to invest in that sort of work."
+Nalle concluded, "Cities is a valuable resource which makes the use of random material much more palatable because of the high quality of thought which went into it."

 In the July–August 1987 edition of Space Gamer/Fantasy Gamer (Issue No. 81), Jeff Albanese thought that Chaosium's third edition of this book was an improvement over the first two editions, saying, "All in all, Cities is wonderfully done, and you should go out and get it.
 The saying, 'The third time's a charm' certainly applies to this work!"

 In the April 1987 edition of Casus Belli (Issue 37), Pierre Lejoyeux especially liked the random encounter tables, saying, "This chapter is full of ideas that the imagination of GMs can crystallize into adventures."